inda18plusplus/cnol-karma-compiler/README.md

 Some modifications had to be made in order to make compilation and authoring code easier:
 - Anything after a non-command character will be ignored.
 Blank lines still terminate execution.
 - Spaces and tabs will be ignored within statements.
+- Use a 64-bit integer instead of 8-bit byte as standard data type.

 ## Examples